 Life, Law and Litigation Expertise at Hecht Schondorf

 No trial attorney makes right decisions every time.
 You’re constantly bombarded with new information, new presentations of facts and the need for decisions on demand.
-The real skill, even when it seems like you’ve taken a hit in the courtroom is to seem un-phased, undaunted; to appear confident and assured that you have something in reserve that will save the day and case.
+The real skill is to remain unfazed, undaunted; to be confident and assure your client that they are in good hands.

 2. Courtroom Credibility

-From the second he or she walks into a courtroom, a great trial lawyer is out to build credibility with the jury, judge, the client, opposing counsel and every person in the room.
+A trial lawyer must build credibility with the judge, jury, the client, opposing counsel and every person in the room.
 Credibility comes across in more than knowledge of the law; it’s how you hold and present yourself and while that can be learned, it’s mostly earned through external and internal victories.

 3. Civility and a Warm, Engaging Style

 In a courtroom, nice guys do finish first.
-Trials are often won with personality and likeability working on behalf of an attorney.
-Do you need to be Clarence Darrow or Atticus Finch from To Kill a Mockingbird?
-Their courtroom manners are fictitious.
+Trials are often won with personality and likability working on behalf of an attorney.
 We deal in real life so our lawyers are inherently nice people who remain civil even when the opposition is waging uncivil war.

 4. Competitive Spirit and the Need to Win

 Someone said, “Nobody remembers who finished second except the person who finished second.”
-That kind of hits us where we live – we’re far from arrogant, but have to admit we like to win and our resumes reflect that with victories in legal courts and on tennis courts and top spots earned on Law Reviews.
-We don’t believe in winning at all costs, however.
-That’s too steep a moral price to pay.
+That kind of hits us where we live – we’re far from arrogant, but have to admit we like to win and our records reflect that with victories in legal courts, tennis courts and top spots earned on Law Reviews.

-We don’t mean hearing as “your presence before a judge;” we believe in hearing as listening.
-When you’re interviewing a lawyer, pay attention to how much he or she blabbers versus listens to you.
-Out ears and minds are always open.
+We believe in hearing as listening.
+When you’re interviewing a lawyer, pay attention to how much he or she talks versus listens to you.
+Our ears and minds are always open.